- Statement of Transactions (Classified According to Appropriation, Fund, and Receipt Account; and Related Control Totals)

 Federal entities that purchase capitalized assets, or previously capitalized assets/inventory from other federal entities must follow the Capital Asset scenario located in Intra-governmental Capital Asset and Inventory Buy/Sell Transactions Guidance.

 Federal entities that participate in Assisted Acquisitions must follow the Assisted Acquisition scenario located in Assisted Acquisition Guidance.

 Intra-governmental Transactions Reconciliation and Resolution Process

 Federal entities must use three-digit trading partner AID and a four-digit trading main account for all intra-governmental transactions.
 When federal entities report “appropriations transfers” within their departments, they must use their three-digit trading partner code.
-Federal entities should work with their federal trading partner to ensure the Trading Partner Agency Identifier (TP AID) and Trading Partner Main Account (TP Main Account) are valid as well as applicable to the activity being monitored.
+Federal entities should work with their federal trading partner to ensure the Trading Partner Agency Identifier and Trading Partner Main Account are valid as well as applicable to the activity being monitored.

 Fiscal Service Intra-governmental Activity

 Federal entities are expected to communicate and work with their respective trading partners before IGTs occur.
 Federal entities are expected to work with each trading partner before brokering intra-governmental activity to ensure strong controls are in place to effectively manage these transactions, which would lead to better reconciliation processes and fewer intra-governmental differences to reconcile and resolve.
 Federal entities are expected to minimize intra-governmental differences before they occur.

 If after early and ongoing communication between trading partners, an intra-governmental difference exists, federal entities must reconcile and resolve these differences.
 Appendix 5 discusses the reconciliation and resolution process which includes the Intra-governmental Root Cause, Corrective Action Plan (CAP), and dispute resolution processes.